openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 For that reason, when needing to stage a new deployment on top of unhealthy system one of two actions must be performed:
-- system must be brought to healthy state, or
+- Either, system must be brought to healthy state,
-- MicroShift data should be deleted completely resulting in clean start (effectively "first run").
+- Or, MicroShift data should be deleted completely resulting in clean start (effectively "first run").

 The only exception from this rule is when, from MicroShift's metadata perspective,